-- Time: If the answer to any of these questions is yes, call your local emergency services as soon as possible.
+- Time.
+If the answer to any of these questions is yes, it’s time to call your local emergency services.

-TIA — even though it’s a brief period of the above symptoms that usually resolves on its own — also requires a doctor.
-This can be a warning sign of a full-blown cerebral ischemia.
+Even though TIA lasts for a brief period and usually resolves on its own, it also requires a doctor.
+This can be a warning sign of a full-blown ischemic stroke.

-Cerebral ischemia caused by a fatty buildup happens when plaque breaks off from an artery and travels to the brain.
-Plaque can also build up in the arteries supplying blood to the brain and narrow those arteries enough to cause cerebral ischemia.
+Ischemic stroke caused by a fatty buildup happens when plaque breaks off from an artery and travels to the brain.
+Plaque can also build up in the arteries that supply blood to the brain and narrow those arteries enough to cause ischemic stroke.

-Global ischemia, which is a more severe type of cerebral ischemia, happens when the flow of oxygen to the brain is greatly reduced or completely stopped.
-This is usually caused by a heart attack, but can also be caused by other conditions or events, such as carbon monoxide poisoning.
+Global ischemia, which is a more severe type of ischemic stroke, happens when the flow of oxygen to the brain is greatly reduced or completely stopped.
+This is usually caused by a heart attack, but it can also be caused by other conditions or events, such as carbon monoxide poisoning.

-Circulatory conditions are the main risk factor for cerebral ischemia.
+Circulatory conditions are the main risk factor for ischemic stroke.
 That’s because they increase your risk for clots or fatty deposits.
 These conditions include: